goji vegan hotel Rhodes

 Medieval City of Rhodes

 Rhodes Town and the medieval centre is located on the northern tip of the island.
 It is one of the best-preserved medieval towns in Europe and is a UNESCO World Heritage site.
-Encircled by imposing stone walls, it’s a mosaic of Byzantine, Ottoman, and Crusader influences – you will come across buildings from both the Gothic and Ottoman period.
+Encircled by imposing stone walls, it’s a mosaic of Byzantine, Ottoman, and Crusader influences – with buildings from both the Gothic and Ottoman period.

 In Greek mythology, Rhodes is known to be the birthplace of the sun god Helios.
 The Colossus of Rhodes, a giant statue of Helios and one of the Seven Wonders of the Ancient World, was said to have stood at the spot between the deer statues, according to legend.
 What remains now is merely the myth.